 Do you have to peel carrots before eating?

 If you opt to not peel your carrots, be extra sure to wash your veggies well.
-Since carrots are a root vegetable, they might have nooks that hold onto dirt that might be typically be removed when peeling.
+Since carrots are a root vegetable, they might have nooks that hold onto dirt that may typically be removed when peeling.
 Giving your carrots a good scrubbing will remove that dirt as well.

 Other easy vegetable side dishes you will love

 - Roasted Air Fryer Broccoli